Outlook OneDrive integration using Power Automate (Flow), interesting perspectives?

 An Alternative to Power Automate (Flow) for Outlook – OneDrive integration?

 Alas, Power Automate (Flow) only allows copying Outlook attachments to OneDrive folders when emails arrive in the user’s Outlook (Exchange Online) inbox.
 Moreover, the received emails keep their attachments.
-(Power Automate (Flow) does not authorize to replace them by OneDrive shortcuts to the files copied to OneDrive folders by flows).
+(Power Automate (Flow) does not authorize to replace them by OneDrive shortcuts pointing to the files copied to OneDrive folders by flows).
 Consequently, these very limited Power Automate (Flow) Outlook – OneDrive integration features are of very little interest in the real world.

 An interesting alternative to Power Automate (Flow):